JEPI Dividend Calculator

 Year Start Balance Start Shares Share Price Dividend/Share Annual Dividend Total Dividends End Shares End Balance

-JEPI uses an options-based strategy to generate a higher dividend yield than most traditional ETFs.
+JEPI is an options-based technique to get a larger dividend return than other regular ETFs.

 Use the JEPI Dividend Calculator

-• DRIP vs Cash Comparison: See how dividend reinvestment (DRIP) can grow your portfolio versus taking cash payouts.
+• Compare DRIP with cash: Find out how dividend reinvestment (DRIP) can help your portfolio develop compared to getting cash dividends.

-• Customizable Inputs: Adjust share price, dividend yield, and investment amount to match your portfolio.
+• You can change the share price, dividend yield, and investment amount to fit your portfolio.

 jepi dividend yeild chart by iepi dividend calculator